anzwdev/al-code-outline/README.md

 * `Remove Unused Variables from the Active Project`: removes unused variables from the current project
 * `Remove Begin..End around Single Statements from the Active Editor`: removes begin..end around single statement from the current editor
 * `Remove Begin..End around Single Statements from the Active Project`: removes begin..end around single statement from the current project
+* `Remove Begin..End around Single Statements from the Active Editor`: removes begin..end around single statement from the current editor
+* `Remove Empty Lines from the Active Editor`: removes empty duplicate lines from the current editor
+* `Remove Empty Lines from the Active Project`: removes empty duplicate lines from the current project
+* `Remove Empty Sections from the Active Editor`: removes empty sections from the current editor
+* `Remove Empty Sections from the Active Project`: removes empty sections from the current project
 * `Sort Permissions in the Active Editor`: sorts permissions in the current editor
 * `Sort Permissions in the Active Project`: sorts permissions in the current project
 * `Sort Procedures in the Active Editor`: sorts procedures in the current editor